kozmoai/glent-deploy-aws/backstage-plugins/plugins/scaffolder-backend-module-aws-apps/README.md

 ### Get Environment Providers

-The `glent:get-env-providers` scaffolder action retreives AWS environment providers so that their configurations can be used by other template actions.
+The `opa:get-env-providers` scaffolder action retreives AWS environment providers so that their configurations can be used by other template actions.
 Refer to the `/create/actions` path of your Backstage instance for details on the returned output.

 ```yaml
 # template.yaml